Philip Baker Hall: Career

 Hall also undertook stage work in New York and Los Angeles, but did not appear on Broadway.

 Personal life and death

-Hall had two daughters, Patricia and Darcy, with his first wife, Mary-Ella Holst.
-He later married Holly Wolfle, with whom he had two daughters, Adella and Anna.
+Hall had two daughters with his first wife, Mary-Ella Holst.
+He later married Holly Wolfle, with whom he had two daughters.
 He also had four grandchildren and a brother.

 Hall died of emphysema at his home in Glendale, California, on June 12, 2022, at the age of 90.